The red arrows indicate location and direction of photo. Still a few more to take!

 3. Old pavement from the office/administration area.

 5. A view looking out towards the fountain and pier.
-You can still see the concrete!
+You can still see the concrete base.

 6. The arrow points to the pier's end 50 years ago.

 Euclid Beach is located just east of Cleveland along Lake Erie, and closed in 1969.
 It was the area's premier destination park until crowds started to disappear in the 60's.
 1962 was the last year the park made a profit, and rising maintenance costs forced removal of rides just to keep the gates from closing.
+Even the pier was scaled back over time.
 The park was famous for the very first Rocketship ride, and the tallest of the Flying Turns bobsled coasters.
-Knoebels in Elysburg PA is opening their own version in 2008, following plans from the original designer.
+Knoebels in Elysburg PA opened their own version in 2013, following plans from the original designer.

-These photos are from June 2001.
-You can still visit the property, and much of it has been turned into a state park.
-You will notice the arch entrance is still standing and serves as the entrance for the apartments.
+Much of the park has been turned into a state park.
+The arch entrance is still standing and serves as the entrance for the apartments.
 If you go to the next road east of the arch, you'll be able to enter the park through the other original entrance.
 The main parking area is the former site of the western half of the rides, and the jungle gym play area occupies the former site of the Scooters, Bug, and Rocket Ships.
-You can even walk down to the pier, which is still somewhat intact, and see old railings and concrete steps along the shore.
+You can still walk down to what is left of the pier and see old railings and concrete steps along the shore.
 The fountain is nothing more than a foundation.
-Now, filled with sand and debris, you can actually walk inside it.
+Now, filled with sand and debris, you can walk inside it.
 Compare it with the DVD of Euclid Beach, and I guarantee you'll feel a ghostly presence when you walk down by the pier.
-Even better is one of the homes occupied by the Humphrey family (owners of Euclid Beach) which is still standing just east of the pavilions by the lakefront.
-It stands out because of its light pink and white paint as well as its deteriorating condition.
-The only other park that had me on edge was Chippewa Lake, which had several reasons to spook any souls that dare set foot within its boundaries.
+Even better was one of the homes occupied by the Humphrey family (owners of Euclid Beach) which used to stand just east of the pavilions by the lakefront.
+Its deteriorating light pink and white paint stood out against the sycamores.

 Be sure to visit Euclid Beach Now for events.